hossam-create/Mnbara-Platform/docs/legal/PLAIN_LANGUAGE_LEGAL_COPY.md

 Let's be honest about what we can and can't do:

-- **We're a marketplace, not a guarantee** — We connect buyers and sellers, but we can't control what every person does.
+- **We're a marketplace, not a guarantee** â€” We connect buyers and sellers, but we can't control what every person does.
-- **We're not responsible for everything** — If something goes wrong that we couldn't have prevented, we can't cover all the costs.
+- **We're not responsible for everything** â€” If something goes wrong that we couldn't have prevented, we can't cover all the costs.
-- **We'll make it right when we can** — If we mess up, we'll refund the fees you paid us.
+- **We'll make it right when we can** â€” If we mess up, we'll refund the fees you paid us.
 That's the most we can offer.

-We're not trying to avoid responsibility—we just want to be clear about what's realistic.
+We're not trying to avoid responsibilityâ€”we just want to be clear about what's realistic.

 ---